 This 1,178-acre park features more than two miles of Green Bay shoreline.
-Activities/amenities include biking trails, six miles of hiking trails, camping, nine miles of groomed ski trails, snowmobiling, observation tower, boat ramp and fishing.
-The park is located at 3740 County PD in Sturgeon Bay.
+Located in southern Sturgeon Bay, the park offers a variety of biking trails, six miles of hiking trails, camping, groomed ski trails, snowmobiling trails, an observation tour, boat ramp, and fishing hot spots.
 For more information, call 920-746-2890.

 ROCK ISLAND STATE PARK

-906 acres of beauty make up this park, located one mile northeast of Jackson Harbor on Washington Island.
-You’ll find camping, swimming, fishing and ten miles of hiking trails.
-Visitors also enjoy Wisconsin’s oldest lighthouse as well as Thordarson great hall and boathouse.
-Gain access to the island by Karfi passenger ferry; no vehicular traffic permitted.
+906 acres of rustic beauty comprise this park.
+Located one mile northeast of Jackson Harbor on Washington Island, Rock Island offers camping, swimming, fishing and ten miles of hiking trails.
+Visitors enjoy Wisconsin’s oldest lighthouse, as well as, the Thordarson great hall and boathouse.
+Gain access to the island via the Karfi passenger ferry.
+No vehicular traffic is permitted on the island.
 Call 920-847-2235 for more information.

 WHITEFISH DUNES STATE PARK

-You’ll find 867 acres of forest and dunes on the rugged Lake Michigan shore, including a mile of sandy beach, two miles of rocky shore and the highest sand dunes in Wisconsin.
-Visitors enjoy swimming, snowshoeing, fishing.
-14 1/2 miles of hiking/skiing trails, one trail to Clark Lake and 1 1/2 miles of interpretive trail.
-The address is 3701 Clark Lake Road in Sturgeon Bay.
+Whitefish Dunes State park offers 867 acres on the rugged Lake Michigan shoreline with a mile of sand beach and the highest sand dunes in the state of Wisconsin.
+Visitors enjoy swimming, snowshoeing, fishing and hiking with over 14 miles of trails which include a trail to Clark Lake and an interpretive trail.
 Call 920-823-2400 for more information.

 County Parks in Door County

-This former railroad thoroughfare is a multi-faceted trail, linking Sturgeon Bay with Algoma, Casco, Luxemburg and Kewaunee to the south.
+This former railroad thoroughfare is a multi-faceted trail linking Sturgeon Bay with Algoma, Casco, Luxemburg and Kewaunee.
 Sporting a crushed stone surface, the 40-plus mile trail is perfect for mountain biking, snowmobiling, hiking or even horseback riding.
-It runs through open spaces, woods and small communities, and it follows the Ahnapee River for about ten miles.
+It runs through open spaces, woods and small communities along the Ahnapee River for about ten miles.
 Toilet facilities are available in Door County in Sturgeon Bay and Forestville.

 BAILEYS HARBOR RIDGES

-Established in 1934, this 30-acre park is located along the Lake Michigan shoreline and includes 400 feet of sand beach and great swimming.
-The park also adjoins the Ridges Sanctuary in Baileys Harbor.
+Established in 1934, this 30-acre park adjoins the Ridgest Sanctuary in Baileys Harbor located on Lake Michigan with 400 feet of sand beach and great swimming.
 Parking and toilet facilities are available.

 CANA ISLAND LIGHTHOUSE

 Cana Island Lighthouse was built in 1869 and is still an active aide to navigation for vessels on Lake Michigan.
 The 9-acre island, which became a county park in 2007, is located along the Lake Michigan shoreline north of Baileys Harbor and offers visitors the opportunity to tour and climb one of Lake Michigan's most notable lighthouses.
-The Door County Maritime Museum manages the island and operates the lighthouse as a historical museum.
-The lighthouse and 86 foot high tower are open for tours May 1 - October 31 from 10 AM to 5 PM.
-An admission fee is is charged to the island and lighthouse during hours of operation.
-The island, accessible by a short walk across a gravel causeway, is oepn during daylight hours year round.
+The Door County Maritime Museum manages the island and operates the lighthouse as a historical museum open for tours May through October.
+The island is accessible by a short walk across a gravel causeway year round.

-This five-acre park on the shore of Green Bay in Southern Door County has an excellent boat launch, protective seawall and dock.
-Some of the best fishing in Green Bay can be found here.
-Take Highway 57 north to Namur; then make a left on County N and head to the park.
+This five-acre park on the shore of Green Bay in Southern Door County has an excellent boat launch and some of the best fishing around.
+Take Highway 57 north to Namur, make a left on County N and continue to the park.

 DOOR BLUFF HEADLANDS

-The most northerly point of the peninsula, this 155-acre park is preserved in its natural state.
+The most northerly point of the Door County Peninsula, this 155-acre park has been preserved in its natural state.
 The towering bluffs offer a spectacular view of Hedgehog Harbor and Green Bay.
-It was here that the mainland Potawatomi Indians repelled the Iroquois Indians from Washington Island in an ill-fated attack.
-Take Highway 42 north, past Ellison Bay.
-Make a left on Door Bluff Road and head to the park.
+It was here that Potawatomi Indians repelled the Iroquois Indians from Washington Island in an ill-fated attack.
+Take Highway 42 north, past Ellison Bay and make a left on Door Bluff Road which leads to the park.
 There are no facilities available.

 ELLISON BLUFF PARK

-This 174-acre park offers one of the most breathtaking views in the county.
+This 174-acre park offers one of the most breathtaking views in the County.
 A wooden walkway/observation deck leads safely to the edge of sheer, 100-foot limestone bluffs.
-For the more adventurous, an enclosed catwalk extends out over the bluff.
-Shady picnic area and cool breezes off the water add to the park’s charm.
+For the more adventurous, an enclosed catwalk extends out over the bluff offering another perspective of the breathtaking surroundings.
+A shady picnic area and cool breezes off the water add to the park’s charm.
 Toilet facilities and parking are available.
-Take Highway 42 north; then make a left on Porcupine Bay Road.
-Follow the signs to the park.
+Take Highway 42 north, make a left on Porcupine Bay Road and follow the signs to the park.

 FORESTVILLE DAM PARK

-This popular park abuts the Ahnapee Trail (biking, hiking, snowmobiling) and provides access to the Ahnapee River.
-A fishing hot spot, the 79-acre park also has picnic tables and playground equipment.
-Located on Highway 42, just north of Forestville.
+This popular park borders the Ahnapee Trail and provides access to the Ahnapee River.
+A popular fishing spot, this 79-acre park also has picnic tables and playground equipment located on Highway 42, just north of Forestville.
 Parking and toilet facilities are available.

 FRANK E. MURPHY PARK

-This 14-acre park is located on Horseshoe Bay, just south of Egg Harbor on County B. Notable features include 1,600 feet of sandy beach, boat launching facilities, a dock, picnic area, volleyball court and playground area.
-Take County B south from Egg Harbor—or Highway 42 north from Carlsville—to County G. Parking, toilet facilities and a well are available.
-The popular Door County Triathlon is held here in July each year.
+This 14-acre park is located on Horseshoe Bay, just south of Egg Harbor on County B. Notable features include 1,600 feet of sand beach, boat launch facilities, a dock, picnic area, volleyball court and playground area.
+Take County B south from Egg Harbor or Highway 42 north from Carlsville to County G. Parking, toilet facilities and a well are available.

 JOHN MILES PARK

-This park is the proud host of the annual Door County Fair in early August.
+Located in Sturgeon Bay, this park is the proud host of the annual Door County Fair in early August.
 It features soccer fields, a picnic area, playground, horse arena, and stock car races on Saturday nights, May through September.
 Parking and restrooms are available.
-The address is 812 N. 14th Avenue in Sturgeon Bay.

 LILY BAY PARK

-Set in the town of Sevastopol on Lake Michigan, Lily Bay Park features a boat launching ramp and easy water access.
-You’ll find it located on County T.
+Set in the town of Sevastopol on Lake Michigan, Lily Bay Park features a boat launch ramp and easy water access located on County Rd T.

 LYLE HARTER-MATTER SANCTUARY

-Located in Jacksonport, these 40 acres of undeveloped woodland provide a sanctuary for wildlife.
+Located in Jacksonport, Lyle Harter-Matter Sanctuary is 40 acres of undeveloped woodland serving as a sanctuary for wildlife.
 No parking or other facilities are available.

-This 92-acre park has an interesting claim to fame: it is located exactly halfway between the equator and the North Pole.
+Located on Highway 57 north of Jacksonport, this 92-acre park has an interesting claim to fame: It is located exactly halfway between the equator and the North Pole!
 A picnic area, parking, toilet facilities and well are available.
-Take Highway 57 north, past Jacksonport.

 OLDE STONE QUARRY PARK

-Renovated in 1996, this park features a two-lane boat launching ramp and a great pier for shoreline fishing.
-It is located just a few miles north of Sturgeon Bay on Bay Shore Drive.
+Renovated in 1996, this park features a two-lane boat launching ramp and a great pier for shoreline fishing located just north of Sturgeon Bay on Bay Shore Drive.
 Parking and toilet facilities are available.